What Is House-Soiling

 Marking is most often seen in sexually mature intact male dogs, but both neutered males and intact and spayed females can sometimes mark.
 For more information read our handout Marking.

 Dogs generally don’t enjoy alone time.
 They can learn to be alone for moderate periods of time, but it doesn’t come naturally and many dogs develop separation-related behavior problems, including anxiety-related emptying of bladder and bowels.
 In such cases, house-soiling can be a sign of full-blown separation anxiety, a serious canine anxiety disorder.
 Other symptoms to look for include excessive and/or distressed vocalization and destruction.
 Read more in our handout Separation-Related Problems.
 Also keep in mind how long your dog can hold it between potty breaks.
 Many time dogs urinate or defecate in the home because they have to go and don’t have access.
-If you feel you have to leave your dog confined for longer than he can hold it – teach him to use potty pads.
+If you feel you have to leave your dog confined for longer than they can hold it – teach your dog to use potty pads.